David J. Finnamore

 &nbps;

-• a commercial music writer with credits including Kellogg's Pop Tarts, McDonald's, and Jeep Cherokee Sport
+• commercial music writer with credits including Kellogg's Pop Tarts, McDonald's, and Jeep Cherokee Sport

 Recording engineer David Finnamore at work